PostHog/posthog.com/contents/blog/why-infra-is-our-competitive-advantage.md

 We don't _just_ build infrastructure for other people to run.
 We run one of the biggest PostHog instances ourselves, with >20 billion events.
-And before you ask, yes, our cloud infrastructure runs the same helm chart that we ship to our customers.
+And before you ask, yes, our cloud infrastructure runs the same Helm chart that we ship to our customers.

 Did you just read a sales pitch?
 Yes.
 Should you immediately apply for the SRE role at PostHog?
 Also yes.